Martin J. O'Hara

 IN THE PROFESSION

-Earlier in his career, Martin served as a law clerk for the Honorable Michael B. Getty of the Cook County Circuit Court, Chancery Division.
+Earlier in his career, Marty served as a law clerk for the Honorable Michael B. Getty of the Cook County Circuit Court, Chancery Division.

 - "Does a Defense Attorney Represent the Insured, Insurer or Both?," IDC Quarterly (Third Quarter 2007)